|Land of the Covenant|

 Maritime boundaries shall be assessed according to international norms.

 Israel will apportion lands for the creation of one or more road & light rail corridors to facilitate travel between the West Bank and Gaza.

 Security of the terminals will be jointly managed by Ismail and Israel, with the intervening distance (in-corridor) secured by Ismail and remotely monitored by Israel.
 This regime shall be reviewed periodically to improve its efficacy and to eventually obviate the need for Israeli inspection of passengers.

 Recognising the critical importance of any such corridors to Ismail’s economy and culture, Israel will minimise delays or closures associated with imminent emergencies.
 Sovereignty over territory thus apportioned will remain with Israel and commercial goods will be subject to Israeli customs inspection.

 A secure transit corridor shall link Hebron’s H-2 district to the Israeli border.

 Suitable air traffic arrangements shall be agreed between the parties.

 X. The Capital Region

-Ismail’s capital would be established in an eastward expansion of Jerusalem contiguous to the Old City along some measure of its easterly perimeter.
-The precise determination of this contiguity (and the general configuration of the Capital Region) would be negotiated between the parties, taking into account matters of culture and faith, geography and demographics, as well as concerns related to the land and its waters, and to the preservation of peace upon them.
+Ismail’s capital will be established in an eastward expansion of Jerusalem contiguous to the Old City along some measure of its easterly perimeter.
+The precise determination of this contiguity (and the general configuration of the Capital Region) will be negotiated between the parties, taking into account matters of culture and faith, geography and demographics, as well as concerns related to the land and its waters, and to the preservation of peace upon them.